Understanding the invader-driven replicator dynamics: Random uniform and probability of species coexistence

 \subsection{Mean number of coexisting species: stable community size}

-Although we have the explicit probability distribution (Theorem \ref{thm:prob}), it is very hard to obtain a closed expression analytically for the mean number of coexisting species $E[n]$ for stable equilibria in the invader-driven case.
+Although we have a representation of the probability distribution (Theorem \ref{thm:prob}), it is very hard to obtain a closed expression analytically for the mean number of coexisting species $E[n]$ for stable equilibria in the invader-driven case.

 In Figure \ref{fig:nbar}, summarizing several random realizations of the invader-driven $\Lambda$ matrix, we evaluate numerically how the mean number of coexisting species in a system increases with species pool size $N$.
-We observe that the relationship seems to be perfectly-captured by hence indicating a much less than linear increase of effective species number at equilibrium with pool size. \\ \\ Indeed, we prove that $\mathbb{E}[n]$ can be approximated by $\sqrt{2N} + o(1)$.
-The proofs of lemmas in this section are presented in Section \ref{app:proofs}. \\
+We observe that the relationship seems to be well -captured by hence indicating a much less than linear increase of effective species number at equilibrium with pool size. \begin{change} \begin{thm} Let $\lambda_1\ge\lambda_2\ge\cdots\ge\lambda_N>0$ be the descending order statistics of i.i.d. $\mathcal U[0,1]$ invasion fitness.
+Define $Q^*_k= \frac{k-1}{\sum_{j=1}^k \frac{1}{\lambda_j}}$ and the random variable $n\in\{1,\dots,N\}$ of surviving species define as the unique integer such that